IbrahimGomaa10/WorldWise_Project/README.md

 # WorldWise Web App

 Simple web app that allows users to keep track of the places they've visited.
-Built to highlight routing, the react context API as well as the leaflet library.

-Project based on [The Ultimate React Course 2023](https://www.udemy.com/course/the-ultimate-react-course/) by Jonas Schmedtmann.
+Built to highlight routing, the react context API as well as the leaflet for map library.

 ## Getting Started